joerg/LabViewGitEnv/README.md

 	find /tmp/LabViewGitEnv -maxdepth 1 -mindepth 1 -exec cp -r {} ~ \;
 	cd ~ && git checkout -b local

-If your are planning to use GIT Gui, open cmd.exe and issue the following command
+If you are planning to use GIT Gui, open cmd.exe and issue the following command

 	setx Path "%Path%;C:\Users\USER_NAME\bin"

-, where USER_NAME is your windows user name.
+, where `USER_NAME` is your windows user name.

 Linux and Mac
 -------------